sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

     | **Persona** | Users having authorization for the Persona. |
     | **Mobile Application** | Sync Info for the previous day. |

     >Persona Authorization configuration can be found in the MAIF Configuration Panel.
-Execute transaction **/SYCLO/CONFIGPANEL** from the SAP GUI to open up the MAIF Configuraiton Panel and navigate to **Mobile Application Configuration** > **Application Persona**.
+Execute transaction **/SYCLO/CONFIGPANEL** from the SAP GUI to open up the MAIF Configuration Panel and navigate to **Mobile Application Configuration** > **Application Persona**.

 ### Optional Feature 1 - Use a RFC Destination (Middleware Server) to Create the App